syslog-ng/syslog-ng.github.io/doc/_admin-guide/070_Destinations/155_opensearch/001_opensearch()-destination-options.md

 |  Type:|      number|
 |  Default:|   3|

-*Description:* If syslog-ng OSE cannot send a message, it will try again until the number of attempts reaches retries().
+*Description:* If {{ site.product.short_name }} cannot send a message, it will try again until the number of attempts reaches retries().

-If the number of attempts reaches retries(), syslog-ng OSE will wait for time-reopen() time, then tries sending the message again.
+If the number of attempts reaches retries(), {{ site.product.short_name }} will wait for time-reopen() time, then tries sending the message again.

-To handle HTTP error responses, if the HTTP server returns 5xx codes, syslog-ng OSE will attempt to resend messages until the number of attempts reaches retries.
-If the HTTP server returns 4xx codes, syslog-ng OSE will drop the messages.
+To handle HTTP error responses, if the HTTP server returns 5xx codes, {{ site.product.short_name }} will attempt to resend messages until the number of attempts reaches retries.
+If the HTTP server returns 4xx codes, {{ site.product.short_name }} will drop the messages.

 ## ssl-version()